Edvige Carboni: Life

-Carboni also had visits from Saint Padre Pio of Pietrelcina in her visions despite the fact that the priest was in fact alive.
-Padre Pio knew of Carboni and referred to her as a "saint".
-She also knew Saint Luigi Orione.

-She began to experience bilocation in 1925 and this grew greater during World War II.
-In 1929 her sister Paulina found a job as a teacher in Marcellina Scalo – a small town between Rome and Tivoli.
-Her father did not want Paulina to leave so the entire family relocated from Sardinia to the mainland.
+Carboni experienced a number of visions from saints.
+She began to experience bilocation in 1925, and this grew greater during World War II.
+In 1929, her sister Paulina found a job as a teacher in Marcellina Scalo – a small town between Rome and Tivoli.
+Her father did not want Paulina to leave, so the entire family relocated from Sardinia to the mainland.
 In 1934 she moved to Albano Laziale until the death of her father in 1937 and she finally settled in Rome in 1938.
 From 1941 she became part of the Confraternity of the Passion of Scala Santa in Rome.
 On 11 August 1941 she wrote of Jesus allowing her a view of Heaven.

 Carboni spent the last fourteen years of her life living with her sister Paulina in Rome.
 Her final spiritual director was the Passionist priest Ignacio Parmeggiani.
 Her time in Rome saw her teach catechism while tending to the poor and the ill.
 She received praise for her piety from the Servant of God Giovanni Battista Manzella and priests such as Ernesto Maria Piovella and Felice Cappello.

-On 17 February 1952 she got up in the morning to attend Mass and came home for a meal before going back to church to hear Father Lombardi preach a sermon.
-She and her sister arrived home via train at 8:30pm when she complained that she did not feel well.
+On 17 February 1952, she got up in the morning to attend Mass and came home for a meal before going back to church to hear Father Lombardi preach a sermon.
+She and her sister arrived home via train at 8:30 pm, when she complained that she did not feel well.
 Her sister summoned a doctor and two priests from their parish who gave her the Last Rites.
-Carboni died of angina pectoris at 10:30pm and was buried in Albano Laziale.
+Carboni died of angina pectoris at 10:30 pm and was buried in Albano Laziale.
 Her grave was with that of her brother Galdino and his wife.

-Her remains from a white coffin were exhumed in October 2015 for canonical inspection as part of the canonization cause.
+Her remains from a white coffin were exhumed in October 2015 for canonical inspection as part of the canonisation cause.
 Her remains were relocated as a result of this.